pantelis/artificial-intelligence/_sources/aiml-common/lectures/ai-intro/systems-approach/_index.md

 The translation from Greek of the word _syllogism_ is to support logic.

 This approach emphasizes how we think the right way and encodes the pattern of logical arguments that can reach correct conclusions from a set of propositions (_premises_).
 Problem solving where the problem statement is expressed in a logic notation, matured in the 60s.
-As we have seen in [the course introduction](./100-course-introduction) such rule-based systems are still with us and for small and deterministic state spaces can provide a very compact and elegant way to inference.
+As we have seen in the course introduction section such rule-based systems are still with us and for small and deterministic state spaces can provide a very compact and elegant way to inference.

 Logic-based reasoning is coming back to fashion.
 One of the most promising areas is [their application](https://www.ijcai.org/Proceedings/2017/0733.pdf) to _interpretability_ (also known as _explainability_ ) of deep learning based methods for e.g. classification in medical diagnosis.
 Probabilistic Logic Networks (PLN) are extensions of this approach to address problems with uncertainty.